 Simplicity needs to be exactly what you'd think, simple.
 Content that is created with this in mind gets the largest share of attention, gets the largest share of return visitors, which results in the largest share of satisfied customers.
 That's good, right?
 Below are 4 points to keep in mind,

 A buzzword popping up more and more in marketing and psychology circles is "Choice Overload" Yes it's a real thing.
 When a user visits your website they make their decision to stay and look around or quickly hit the back button to find another site.
 Users take less than 7 seconds to decide should they stay or should they go.
 From experience I assure you people will leave a website quicker if there are too many choices of if the site is cluttered.

 The words you use on your website need to be understood by those reading them.
 Before you create content for your website pin down who your readers are going to be.
 Watch out when writing that you're not writing for yourself, your readers have questions you need to clearly answer.
 Your website is not the place to show your peers you know you stuff, it's a place to connect with your customers.
 Keep it readable.

 Each different part of a web page needs to have space between it and the other parts of the web page.
 Don't confuse your users by having banners, forms, text, pictures or videos crammed into each other, use the space between items to make them standout and catch the uses eye

 - Embrace Expectations

 Your websites main purpose is to meet the expectations of your customer by answering their questions.
 Each user will visit your website because they have questions that they want answered.
 The question can be as simple as directions to your store or as complicated as why should they do business with you and not someone else.
-Give your users solid reasons to pick you over your competition and they’ll reward you.
-Embrace the expectation of your customer before they get to your website, they’ll thank you.
+Give your users solid reasons to pick you over your competition and they'll reward you.
+Embrace the expectation of your customer before they get to your website, create information that can be understood easily, they'll thank you.